unoplatform/uno/doc/articles/getting-started/wizard/application.md

----
-uid: Uno.GettingStarted.UsingWizard.Application
----

-### Application ID
+#### Application ID

-Sets the iOS/macOS application [Bundle ID](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) to be used in the App Store.
+This option sets the iOS/macOS application [Bundle ID](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) to be used in the App Store.

 The Application ID is also used as the Win App SDK Application ID setting for the app.